 If you don't use an irrigation system, and must water during the day, water in the late afternoon to decrease evaporation and give the grass time to dry before nightfall.

-To make sure you are watering just 1", attach an automatic shut-off valve (they retail for under $15) to the spigot to turn the water off after it has delivered the right amount.
+To make sure you are watering just one inch, attach an automatic shut-off valve (they retail for under $15) to the spigot to turn the water off after it has delivered the right amount.